rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 The full bootstrapping process takes quite a while.
 Here are some suggestions to make your life easier.

-## Installing a pre-commit hook
+## Installing a pre-push hook

 CI will automatically fail your build if it doesn't pass `tidy`, our internal tool for ensuring code quality.
-If you'd like, you can install a [Git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that will automatically run `./x.py test tidy --bless` on each commit, to ensure your code is up to par.
-If you decide later that this behavior is undesirable, you can delete the `pre-commit` file in `.git/hooks`.
+If you'd like, you can install a [Git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that will automatically run `./x.py test tidy --bless` on each push, to ensure your code is up to par.
+If you decide later that this behavior is undesirable, you can delete the `pre-push` file in `.git/hooks`.

-A prebuilt git hook lives at [`src/etc/pre-commit.sh`](https://github.com/rust-lang/rust/blob/master/src/etc/pre-commit.sh) which can be copied into your `.git/hooks` folder as `pre-commit` (without the `.sh` extension!).
+A prebuilt git hook lives at [`src/etc/pre-push.sh`](https://github.com/rust-lang/rust/blob/master/src/etc/pre-push.sh) which can be copied into your `.git/hooks` folder as `pre-push` (without the `.sh` extension!).

 You can also install the hook as a step of running `./x.py setup`!